randyh62/rocm-install-on-linux/docs/install/3rd-party/pytorch-install.rst

    MIOpen kdb files can be used with ROCm PyTorch wheels.
 However, the kdb files need to be placed in a specific location with respect to the PyTorch installation path.
 A helper script simplifies this task by taking the ROCm version and GPU architecture as inputs.
-This works for Ubuntu and CentOS.
+This works for Ubuntu.

    You can download the helper script here:
    `install_kdb_files_for_pytorch_wheels.sh <https://raw.githubusercontent.com/wiki/ROCm/pytorch/files/install_kdb_files_for_pytorch_wheels.sh>`_, or use: